quozd/awesome-dotnet/README.md

 ## CLR

-* [Runtime](https://github.com/dotnet/runtime) - The runtime repo contains the complete runtime implementation (called "CoreCLR") for .NET Core.
-It includes RyuJIT, the .NET GC, native interop and many other components.
+* [Runtime](https://github.com/dotnet/runtime) - Mono and CoreCLR .NET runtimes, as well as the standard library and some higher level components like `System.Linq` and `System.Text.Json`.

 ## CMS